Qualitatif/L3-Projet2/Rendu2/fouine_interpr/README.md

 However, these aren't `expr` but `value` thus I can't compare them using `eval_cond` recursively either and I would have been obligated to implement an auxiliary function to handle this.
 Given I'm currently doing an internship and I'm trying *not* to spend my whole time working on Projet2, this would have been unadvisable.

-[1] Actually this is doable in Caml, but if I implemented a direct comparison it would also be possible to compare e.g. `I 0` and `Id 0`, which is not advisable
+[1] Actually this is doable in Caml, but if I implemented a direct comparison it would also be possible to compare e.g. `I 0` and `Id 0`, which is not advisable.

 # Rendu 2